 After completing your assessment, you will be able to pay the membership fee by logging back into the Members' Area.
 We ask active members to make an annual contribution towards the running costs of the station because we don't receive direct funding from either university for our activities, and we are permitted to raise only a limited amount by commercial means.
-If you feel at any time that the pricing is a barrier for you, then please do not hesitate to get in touch with the Junior Treasurer, at treasurer@camfm.co.uk.
+If you feel at any time that the pricing is a barrier for you, then please do not hesitate to get in touch with the Head of Sales & Sponsorship at sales@camfm.co.uk.